 Inside Raufarhólshellir lava cave

 My mother told me about her visit to the cave back in 1958, when she was 13 years old and attending the boarding school Hlíðardalsskóli, but that school is the owner of Raufarhólshellir.
-They went on a field trip to the cave and she told me how rocky it was and very difficult to enter.
+They went on a field trip to the cave, and she told me how rocky it was and how very difficult it was to enter.

-So I must say that I am glad that we now have daily guided tours, so more people can enjoy the beauty of the cave.
+I am glad we now have daily guided tours so more people can enjoy the cave's beauty.

-Guided tours depart from 09:00 until 17:00 every hour on the hour.
-I joined the standard tour, but for the more adventurous amongst us, there is an extreme 4-hour tour where the guides take you to the end of the tunnel and the description of the tour tells of "magnificent lava falls and other natural monuments" to be seen on this extreme tour.
+Guided tours depart every hour on the hour from 09:00 to 17:00.
+I joined the standard tour, but for the more adventurous amongst us, there is an extreme 4-hour tour where the guides take you to the end of the tunnel, and the description of the tour tells of "magnificent lava falls and other natural monuments" to be seen on this extreme tour.

 Inside Raufarhólshellir lava cave

 The cave contains a secret, which I am going to tell you a little bit about.
-During your visit to the cave, you will stop by a framed document about 300 m inside the cave, where the guide will tell you a story of an urn containing the remains of the last members of an Indian tribe.
+During your visit to the cave, you will stop by a framed document about 300 m inside, where the guide will tell you a story about an urn containing the remains of the last members of an Indian tribe.

 The difficulty level of the standard tour of Raufarhólshellir cave is 1 out of 5, but there is some walking on snow and up and down some stairs, so do keep that in mind.
-Dress warmly as it gets cold inside the lava caves and do wear sturdy shoes as there is still some walking on uneven surfaces and snow.
+Dress warmly, as it gets cold inside the lava caves, and wear sturdy shoes, as there is still some walking on uneven surfaces and through snow.

 At the end of the tour, you can get your photo taken at the location you see in my photo above, which is as far as we went on the standard guided tour.
 The extreme tour takes you much further into the cave.